anghunk/claudian/README.md

 - **File references**: `@path/to/file.md`, `@"path with spaces.md"`, `@'path with spaces.md'`
 - **Inline bash**: `` !`command` `` substitutes with command output (see safety notes below)

+### Plan Mode

+Enable plan mode to have Claude explore and plan before making changes.
+The agent operates in read-only mode during exploration, then presents a plan for your approval before implementation.

+**Toggle:**
+- Press `Shift+Tab` in the input area to toggle plan mode
+- Teal "Plan" indicator appears next to YOLO/Safe toggle when active

+**Workflow:**
+1. Enable plan mode with `Shift+Tab`
+2. Describe your task and send
+3. Agent explores the codebase using read-only tools
+4. Agent writes a plan to `~/.claude/plans/` and presents it
+5. Review the plan in the approval panel:
+   - **Approve**: Implement in current session
+   - **Approve + New Session**: Implement in a fresh conversation
+   - **Revise**: Provide feedback for the agent to refine the plan
+6. Once approved, the plan is appended to system prompt and implementation begins

+**Read-only tools in plan mode:**
+- `Read`, `Glob`, `Grep`, `LS`, `WebSearch`, `WebFetch`
+- `EnterPlanMode`, `ExitPlanMode` (internal)

 ### Instruction Mode (`#`)

 Use `#` at the start of the chat input to add a refined instruction to Settings → Custom system prompt.